lasantosr/error-info/README.md

 );
 ```

-Or collect every error declared in any crate, which simplifies the error management for web services:
+Or collect every error declared in any crate (with `summary` feature enabled), which simplifies the error management for
+web services:

 ```rs
 let summary = error_info::summary();